caspiankeyes/FRAME-arXiv-Publication/README.md

 All LLM vulnerabilities emerge from a finite set of fundamental tensions in language model architectures.
 These tensions represent invariant properties of the systems themselves rather than contingent features of specific implementations.

+#### 2.1.1 The Five Axiomatic Domains

+The complete vulnerability space of language models can be derived from five axiomatic domains, each representing a fundamental dimension of model operation:

 <div align="center">